-After all briefs are received, at least two ICAP judges will review the record and determine whether the Hearing Officer's Decision is correct, incorrect, or whether an additional hearing or findings are necessary.
+After all briefs are received, at least two judges will review the record and determine whether the Hearing Officer's Decision is correct, or incorrect, or whether an additional hearing or findings are necessary.
 If an additional hearing is ordered, the case is sent back to a Hearing Officer to conduct the hearing.

-ICAP will issue a written decision (Panel Order or Final Order) based on a review of the record.
+The Industrial Claim Appeals Office (ICAO) will issue a written decision (Final Order) based on a review of the record.
 This decision may affirm, modify or reverse the Hearing Officer's Decision.
-Occasionally, we may remand (send back) the case to the Hearing Officer, and another hearing may be scheduled to gather new evidence.
+Occasionally, ICAO may remand (send back) the case to the Hearing Officer, and another hearing may be scheduled to gather new evidence.

 A copy of the written decision will be mailed to all of the parties as promptly as possible.
 It is difficult to state how long it will take to issue the decision because this depends on the number of appeals pending and the complexity of the issues in each appeal.
-However, most decisions are issued within 45 days of the date ICAP receives the appeal.
+However, most decisions are issued within 45 days of the date ICAO receives the appeal.